 Helping visitors enjoy Scotland responsibly

-We’ve come together with organisations across Scotland to develop a Scotland-wide strategic and coordinated approach to Visitor Management.
+We’ve joined organisations across Scotland to develop a Scotland-wide strategic and coordinated approach to Visitor Management.
 We want to inspire and educate ‘novice’ outdoor adventurers and visitors in how to enjoy the outdoors responsibly across marketing, media and social media.

 Being a responsible visitor and respecting and protecting our environment and communities makes for a better experience for everyone.